 With seismic shifts disrupting the landscape, publishers, buyers and the ecosystem more broadly need to rethink data-driven advertising while placing consumer privacy and consent at the centre.
 Many approaches are being explored, from alternative identifiers based on email data, to reviving contextual targeting, to first party data.
 However, one thing remains true: there will not be a one-size-fits-all approach and therefore none of these should be explored in a silo.

 As the industry is trying out new ways of working, SSPs are emerging as an increasingly important player in bringing publishers and data providers together to solve for identity and addressability.
 Their proximity to publishers, and thus consumers, means fewer hops around the ecosystem, making SSPs uniquely positioned to help solve for data control and data privacy protection.

 Publishers and data providers are working closer than ever with their monetisation partners to understand the needs of the marketplace, optimise and make the most of their assets and to create premium, addressable content and audiences with their partners.

 According to a recent survey of brand and agency-side buyers conducted by Digiday and PubMatic, first party data strategies and contextual solutions are a leading focus right now when it comes to addressability.
 Both are important components of a portfolio approach to addressability.
-That’s why PubMatic has created Audience Encore, an audience data platform designed for publishers and data owners to expose their first-party audience segments and for buyers to activate against them at scale.
+That’s why PubMatic has created Connect, an audience data platform designed for publishers and data owners to expose their first-party audience segments and for buyers to activate against them at scale.

 PubMatic collaborates cross-functionally with market leaders to develop and deploy transparent and scalable first-party segments that addresses the needs of buyers and sellers in a cookieless world.